turingschool/mod-0-curriculum/session4/index.md

 OOP is very similar to how the world actually works. <span class="vocab">Objects</span> are created from templates that we call <span class="vocab">classes</span>.

 A class defines attributes (or properties) and methods (or actions).
 An object is a very specific instance of a class.
-For example, if the class were Car, two objects might be 2007 Blue Nissan Versa and 2014 Silver Nissan Juke.
+For example, if the class were Car, two objects might be David's 2007 Blue Nissan Versa and Grandma's 2014 Silver Nissan Juke. *There is only one of each of them*

 <span class="vocab">Attributes</span> contain **data** about a specific object.
 The information format should be one of the basic data types from Session 1 (string, integer, float, boolean, array, hash).